TeXitoi/keyberon/BUILDING.md

  - Column 11: PB8
  - Column 12 (right on the switch side, left on the wire side): PB9

 First solder the wires on the blue pill and cut the excess of wire.
 Then, solder the 1.8kΩ resistor between PA12 and 3.3V.
 Put the blue pill in its pocket.
 Solder the wires to the matrix.
-For the columns, do a loop arround the uncutted cathode cross and remelt the solder.
-For the rows, do a loop arround a row pin and remelt the solder.
+For the columns, do a loop around the uncutted cathode cross and remelt the solder.
+For the rows, do a loop around a row pin and remelt the solder.

 Cut the excess of wire and the last cathode crosses.